treker-mk/website/src/content/faq_en.md

 </details>

 <details>
-  <summary id=regions-chart>What does the “Confirmed Cases by Region” tell us?</summary>
+  <summary id=regions-chart>TBD What does the “Confirmed Cases by Region” tell us?</summary>

-The [graph](/en/stats#regions-chart) shows the dynamics of growth of confirmed cases by selected regions.
+TBD The [graph](/en/stats#regions-chart) shows the dynamics of growth of confirmed cases by selected regions.
 Individual regions can be easily compared by selecting the ones you want shown on the graph by clicking on specific regions below the graph.
 From the curve, we can quickly see which regions have the most and which the least confirmed cases and how this number has changed over time.

 </details>

 <details>
-  <summary id=map-chart>What does the “Municipality Map” tell us?</summary>
+  <summary id=map-chart>TBD What does the “Municipality Map” tell us?</summary>

 The [map](/en/stats#map-chart) shows us the epidemiological picture of individual municipalities, as it allows the display of *Confirmed Cases* (red shades) or the *Dead* (gray shades).
 When showing confirmed cases, we can see which municipalities are the most "healthy" (white) and which are currently the more "infected" (red shades) – if new cases are still appearing or not - and relative to the share of the population (Proportion of population is the default display).
 On the left, we can use the filter (7, 14 or 21 days) to determine for what period of time we view data on new confirmed cases or deaths.
 For those municipalities where new cases are still being confirmed, we can conclude that the epidemic is still active.
 (Of course, this does not necessarily mean that the virus is not present in municipalities without new confirmed cases, but it is an indicator of the "health" of a certain area.)
 More details are available in the Medium article [Kje so “zdrave” občine?
 (Where Are the ‘Healthy’ Municipalities?)](https://medium.com/sledilnik/kje-so-zdrave-ob%C4%8Dine-613afc42b023)